Growing Cut Flowers from Seed: Seed Starting 101

 marigold seedlings

-It’s so important not to overhead water after you’ve placed the seeds in the container.
+It’s important not to overhead water after you’ve placed the seeds in the container.
 You may wash the seeds away and have to start the process over again.

 Watering from the bottom allows the roots to be watered thoroughly.